afiaka87/hkss-mods/hkss-data-export-bus/README.md

 A comprehensive guide for integrating and using the Data Export Bus with Hollow Knight: Silksong.
 All examples are proof-of-concept and not functional but hopefully cover the full span of possible usecases for `data-export-bus`

+For installation instructions, see the [main README](../README.md#installation) in the parent directory.

 For complete API documentation including all endpoints, message formats, and protocol specifications, see the [API Reference](API.md).

 ## Table of Contents